JONATHAN HOBIN: CREATIVE DIRECTOR and Instructor

 olivia johnston: Photographic History Instructor

-Olivia Johnston is an artist and curator based in Ottawa, Canada.
+Olivia Johnston is an artist based in Ottawa, Canada.
+She completed a BAh in Art History at Carleton University in 2015, graduating with High Distinction, and is currently the Photographic History Instructor at the School of the Photographic Arts: Ottawa.
 Her practice includes both photo-based and multi-media work, within which she is preoccupied by questions of art history and the photographic image.
-In her photographic practice, Johnston makes use of numerous genres, including studio portraiture, self-portraiture, landscape, and still life, in order to explore themes of gender, individuality, vulnerability, and identity.
+In her photographic practice, Johnston makes use of numerous genres, including studio portraiture, self-portraiture, landscape, and still life, in order to explore themes of gender, sexuality, individuality, vulnerability, and identity.

 Susanna (Katelin), 2013